-- Take off the lid, then reach in (that water is clean) and close the open flapper.
+- Reach in (that water is clean) and close the open flapper.

-- Reach behind the toilet near the floor and turn off the water supply off by turning the handle clockwise.
+- Bend down and reach behind the toilet near the floor and turn off the water supply by turning the handle clockwise.

 Now you can stop worrying about flooding the place and move on to freeing the clog using one of the following methods.

 Sounds pretty basic, but a plunger it really is the best option for how to unclog a toilet.
 Of course, this assumes you have the right kind of plunger.